naoufal/react-native-safari-view/README.md

 ## Usage
 ### Linking the Library
 In order to use Safari View, you must first link the library your project.
 There's excellent documentation on how to do this in the [React Native Docs](https://facebook.github.io/react-native/docs/linking-libraries-ios.html#content).

+Please note that as of this moment, we currently do no support linking using CocaoPods.
+If you're using React Native 0.51.0 or up, please temporarily rename your `{project}/ios/Podfile` (if you have one) prior to `link`-ing `react-native-safari-view`.

 ### Displaying the Safari View
 Once you've linked the library, you'll want to make it available to your app by requiring it: